dvdvideo1234/TrackAssemblyTool/readme.md

     6) Navigate to "Local Files" and click "Verify integrity of the game cache"
     7) Go to http://steamcommunity.com/sharedfiles/filedetails/?id=287012681
     8) Hit the subscribe button
-    9) If the error does not go away pls proceed to ( 10 - 16 )
+    9) If the error does not go away please proceed to ( 10 - 16 )
    10) Enable the logs via the console "trackassembly_logsmax 10000" hit enter
    11) Enable the log file via the console "trackassembly_logfile trackasmlib_log" hit enter
    12) Point to the world in-game hold SPEED ( Default: Shift ) + RELOAD ( Default: R )
-   13) Now the hardest part - While in-game do some stuff and make it crash
+   13) Now the hardest part - While in-game do some stuff and make it crash again.
    14) Navigate to ..Steam\steamapps\common\GarrysMod\garrysmod\data\trackassembly\trackasmlib_log.txt
    15) Report the log and the error to https://github.com/dvdvideo1234/TrackAssemblyTool/issues
    16) If you don't bother using the workshop, then please use the GitHub link instead.
-       Be sure to dowload only a stable release version: https://github.com/dvdvideo1234/TrackAssemblyTool/releases
+       Be sure to download only a stable release version: https://github.com/dvdvideo1234/TrackAssemblyTool/releases
        GitHub: https://github.com/dvdvideo1234/TrackAssemblyTool/tree/master
        SVN     https://github.com/dvdvideo1234/TrackAssemblyTool/trunk